pallet/pallet.github.com/doc/_posts/2012-01-13-first-steps.md

 Now we can create a new clojure project using lein, we will call it 'quickstart'.

 {% highlight bash %}
-bash$ lein new pallet quickstart with-pallet-jclouds 1.3.1 Created new project in: quickstart bash$ cd quickstart
+bash$ lein new pallet quickstart
+Created new project in: quickstart bash$ cd quickstart
 {% endhighlight %}